huohuoren4/docs/python/flask/user_guide/quickstart.md

-# Quickstart
+# Quickstart {#quickstart}

 Eager to get started?
 This page gives a good introduction to Flask.
-Follow [Installation](https://flask.palletsprojects.com/en/2.3.x/installation/) to set up a project and install Flask first.
+Follow [Installation](/python/flask/user_guide/install#installation) to set up a project and install Flask first.

-## A Minimal Application
+## A Minimal Application {#a-minimal-application}

 A minimal Flask application looks something like this: